ostenlun/PrimeGenerator/README.md

 where n is the number to generate prime numbers to and algorithm (optional) is either 1, 2 or 3 (1 = Sieve of Eratosthenes, 2 = Java 8, 3 = Brute force).

-The prime numbers are returned in JSON format:
+The prime numbers are returned in XML format:

 ```xml
 <List>